 Mahi-mahi is sought after by anglers all over the world.
 It is also frequently caught using trolling techniques.
 So, these fish face a serious risk due to their mouthwatering flesh.

-Remember that mahi-mahi is also prized for contributing to the ocean’s ecology.
+This fish is also prized for contributing to the ocean’s ecology.
 As a top predator, it aids in controlling the populations of its prey and is crucial in preserving the equilibrium of marine ecosystems.

 This fish is vulnerable to overfishing, particularly in areas with high sports or commercial fishing demand.
 It is a staple in many tropical cuisines.
 However, sustainable fishing practices have been implemented in many regions to ensure the long-term viability of Mahi-mahi populations.

-Facts About Mahi-Mahi
+8 Fascinating Facts About Mahi-Mahi

 - Mahi-mahi can swim up to 60 mph.